Page last reviewed: January 24th, 2023

 This position is expected to start in May 2022 and is subject to a one-year term with possible renewal on an annual basis.

-Are you a local college freshman or sophomore looking to work as a reactor operator?
+We accept applications every September for local college freshman or sophomore looking to work as a reactor operator.
 Our Operator Training section has more information about the opportunity to be gainfully employed until graduation with one of the highest paying jobs on MIT's campus.
 Student applications are accepted at the start of the Fall semester with a new cohort hired each academic year.